 Configure MCP Gateway Listener and Route¶

-This guide covers adding an MCP listener to your existing Gateway.
+This guide covers adding the required MCP listeners to your existing Gateway.
 The controller automatically creates an HTTPRoute when the MCPGatewayExtension becomes ready.
 This guide also covers how to use a custom HTTPRoute if you need CORS headers or additional path rules.

 Prerequisites¶